Simultaneous large deviations for the shape of Young diagrams associated with random words: Appendix: Large deviations for the spectrum of the traceless GUE

-To finish, we obtain the large deviations for the first $r$ eigenvalues of the traceless GUE when at least one of them is on the left of the asymptotic mean: \begin{corollary} For $x_r\le x_{r-1} \le \cdots \le x_1 $, and $x_r\le 2$, we have
+To finish this Appendix, the large deviations for the first $r$ eigenvalues of the traceless GUE, when at least one of them is on the left of the asymptotic mean, is established: \begin{corollary} For $x_r\le x_{r-1} \le\cdots\le x_1 $, and $x_r\le2$,